GABC Tutorial

 user-notes: ;

-This line is an empty header field.
+- This line is an empty header field.
 Headers are for describing you score so that when you come back to the file later you can figure out what it is, where it came from, and other things like that.
 This particular field is there for you to record any information that you want about the score.
 In this case I’m going to make a note that this is part of this tutorial.
-That note goes between the colon (:) and the semi-colon (;).
+That note goes between the colon (

 annotation: ;